 - Colorado utilizes a state-run health insurance marketplace.

-- Legislation to create Colorado’s Public (“State”) Option was abandoned in 2020 amid the COVID-19 pandemic; lawmakers hope to revive it in the 2021 session.
+- Legislation to create Colorado’s Public (“State”) Option was abandoned in 2020 amid the COVID-19 pandemic; lawmakers introduced a new version in March 2021.

-- Eight insurers are offer plans through the Colorado health insurance marketplace; three of them are expanding their coverage areas for 2021.
+- Eight insurers offer plans through the Colorado health insurance marketplace; three of them expanded their coverage areas for 2021.

-- Average premiums decreased by 20% for 2020 (but net premiums increased for many people who get subsidies), but insurers have proposed an average rate increase of 2.2% for 2021.
+- Average premiums decreased by 20% for 2020 (but net premiums increased for many people who get subsidies), and decreased by another 1.4% for 2021.

 - Colorado terminated all grandmothered health plans at the end of 2015.

 - Colorado adopted the ACA’s Medicaid expansion.
 Growth in Medicaid coverage in Colorado is fourth highest in the nation.

 - Colorado has been generally supportive of the ACA and coverage expansion, and was a leader in health reform pre-ACA.

 - There are no longer any short-term health insurance plans available in Colorado.

 - Medicare enrollment in Colorado exceeded 938,000 as of mid-2020.

 - Colorado’s high-risk pool closed in 2014, once individual market plans became guaranteed issue.